Arc-Computer/ATLAS/gkd_two_gear_gkd_blog_draft.md

 ---

-## Closing Thoughts
+## Conclusion

-On-policy distillation provides a powerful and compute-efficient path for converting runtime experience into model improvements.
-By framing it as a two-gear system, we move from ad-hoc training runs to a repeatable engineering discipline.
-A fast gear for validation and a high-quality gear for reliability lets teams manage a continual learning cadence that is both responsive and robust.
+Our results on the GSM8K benchmark validate that a two-gear system is an effective, repeatable engineering discipline for on-policy distillation.
+By using a fast gear for pipeline validation and a high-quality gear for reliability, we can manage the trade-offs between iteration speed and performance.

-This approach makes dense, per-token guidance the default, reserving the higher overhead of RLVR for problems where it's truly necessary.
-As we await the final metrics from the high-quality sweep, we hope this research log provides a useful template for other teams exploring how to structure their own learning loops.
+This benchmark gives us confidence that the methodology is sound.
+The next step is to apply this two-gear pipeline to the live, on-policy production traces captured by our Atlas SDK.
+We hope this validation log provides a useful template for other teams looking to rigorously test their own learning pipelines before deployment.